Proton Pump Inhibitor (PPI) Side Effects

 Studies dating back to the 1990s have associated PPIs with kidney problems.
 Recent research underlined the risks.

 A 2017 study in the journal Kidney International found long-term use could lead to “silent” kidney damage.
 Researchers looked at 125,000 patients over five years.
 They zeroed in on those who developed chronic kidney disease (CKD).
 Half the people who developed the condition had never experienced kidney problems before starting the drugs.

 “Our results indicate kidney problems can develop silently and gradually over time, eroding kidney function and leading to long-term kidney damage or even renal failure.”

-A 2016 study in the Journal of American Nephrology found long-term users were 28 percent more likely to suffer from CKD.
-They were also 95 percent more likely to experience kidney failure.
-This is also called end-stage renal disease (ESRD).
+A 2016 study in the Journal of the American Society of Nephrology found long-term users were more likely to develop progressive CKD and experience kidney failure.
+This is also called end-stage renal disease.

-A different 2016 study in the journal JAMA Internal Medicine associated long-term use with a 20 to 50 percent higher chance for developing CKD.
+A different 2016 study in the journal JAMA Internal Medicine associated long-term use with a 20% to 50% higher chance for developing CKD.
 Researchers found no similar risk for people taking H2 blockers like Pepcid or Zantac.

 In 1992, the American Journal of Medicine published an article on what is believed to be the first case of drug-induced AIN due to Prilosec.

 In 2004, researchers writing in the journal Nephrology, Dialysis, and Transplantation concluded Prilosec and Prevacid are the “drugs most commonly associated with interstitial nephritis.”

 In 2007, other researchers writing in Clinical Nephrology identified an “ever increasing number of cases of acute interstitial nephritis associated with PPI therapy” and that “all PPIs have been documented to cause AIN.”

 Despite multiple studies finding a connection between drugs and acute interstitial nephritis, the FDA did not require manufacturers to add AIN warnings to labels until 2014.

 Gastric acid kills some harmful bacteria in the stomach.
 PPIs may reduce gastric acid that protects against infection.